 - Thread your strands through the hole in the disc.
 I find using scissors to push them through really helps!

 - Now you 7 strands dangling down.
 Take one strand at a time and slot it through one of the 1 cm strips.
+So the first strand through one slot, the second strand through the next.
+The order of the strands doesn’t really matter!

 - You should now have a disc that looks like the image below: